Administration order

 Pension

-This is a long-term investment plan that provides a lump sum or monthly income when you retire.
+A long-term investment plan that gives a lump sum or monthly income when you retire.

 Pension credit

-A means-tested benefit available to people who are over state pension age and have a low income.
+A means-tested benefit for people who are over state pension age and have a low income.
+'Means-tested' means the amount you get depends on your income and circumstances.

 Personal loan